-- Take the iron preparation after meals — but iron absorption is reduced.
+- Take the iron preparation after meals — but iron absorption is reduced

-- Wait 30 minutes before lying down.
+- Wait 30 minutes before lying down

-- Divide the dose and take it twice daily.
+- Divide the dose and take it twice daily

-- If treatment is not urgent, start with one tablet twice weekly and gradually increase the dose as tolerated.
+- If treatment is not urgent, start with one tablet twice weekly and gradually increase the dose as tolerated

-Intramuscular iron injections may result in longlasting brown staining (siderosis), pain, haematoma and sterile abscesses.
-Improvement in staining has been reported following treatment with Q-switched ruby and/or Nd:YAG laser.
+Intramuscular injections of iron are now rarely used.
+They may result in long-lasting brown staining (siderosis), pain, haematoma and sterile abscesses.
+Improvement in iron staining has been reported following treatment with Q-switched ruby and Nd:YAG laser.

 Siderosis from iron injection

 What is the outcome for iron deficiency anaemia?

 Most patients with uncomplicated iron deficiency anaemia should experience:

 - Improved feeling of well-being within the first few days of treatment